StuPro-TOSCAna/cloudformation-builder/README.md

 ### License

-CloudFormation-Builder is licenced under the [Apache License 2.0](LICENSE)..
+CloudFormation-Builder is licensed under the [Apache License 2.0](LICENSE).